rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

   --location $AZR_RESOURCE_LOCATION
 ```

 A resource group in Azure serves as a logical container for deploying and managing Azure resources.
-During the creation of a resource group, a specific location is required to store its metadata and determine the default region for resource deployment, unless otherwise specified during resource creation.
-Additionally, this chosen location defines the region in which the resources within the resource group will operate in Azure.
+When creating a resource group, a specific location is required to store its metadata and determine the default region for resource deployment, unless otherwise specified during resource creation.
+Additionally, this chosen location defines the region in which the resources within the resource group will run in Azure.

 ### 1.2 ARO Networking prerequisites

 To successfully run Azure Red Hat OpenShift clusters on OpenShift 4, it is necessary to have a virtual network with two empty subnets specifically designated for the master and worker nodes.

-Within the resource group you previously established, we need to proceed to create a new virtual network that will accommodate these requirements.
+Within the resource group you previously established, we need to create a new virtual network that will accommodate these requirements.

 * Create virtual network: